amitfin/retry/README.md

 ![Project Maintenance](https://img.shields.io/badge/maintainer-Amit%20Finkelstein-blue.svg?style=for-the-badge)

 Smart homes include a network of devices.
 A case of a failed command can happen due to temporary connectivity issues or invalid device states.
-The cost of such a failure can be high, especially for background automation.
+The cost of such a failure can be high, especially for non-interactive automation.
 For example, failing to shutdown an irrigation system which should run for 20 minutes can have severe consequences.

 The integration increases the automation reliability by implementing 2 custom actions - `retry.actions` and `retry.action`.
 `retry.actions` is the recommended and UI friendly action which should be used. `retry.action` is the engine behind the scenes.
 It's being used by `retry.actions` but can also be used directly by advanced users.